solliancenet/azure-synapse-analytics-day/04-high-performance-analysis.md

   - Task 2 - Investigate query performance and table design
     - Bonus Challenge

-> **Note**: The tasks in this exercise must be run against a SQL pool (as opposed to the ones from exercise 1, which were run against the SQL on-demand pool).
-Make sure you have a SQL pool selected before running each query:
+> **Note**: The tasks in this exercise must be run against the dedicated SQL pool (as opposed to the ones from exercise 1, which were run against the built-in pool).
+Make sure you have `SQLPool01` selected before running each query:

 ![Run queries against a SQL pool](./media/ex04-run-on-sql-pool.png)